asc-csa/FUSE-Tutorial/README.md

 The aim of this mission was to conduct various scientific experiments with precision never seen before in the ultraviolet (UV) band, enabling the study of a variety of astronomical subjects impossible to observe from the ground.

-You can read more about the mission here: https://archive.stsci.edu/fuse/overview.html
+You can read more about the mission [here](https://archive.stsci.edu/fuse/overview.html).

 *This tutorial is provided for educational and experimental purposes.*